Klank93/otMapGenPublic/README.md

 - remove many unnecessary prints from the code

 ### Known bugs:
-- when run in CLI mode border are being placed over the carpetbrushes
+- when run in CLI mode borders are placed over carpet brushes
-- wall border bug, when we generate small map with rooms close to each others:
+- wall border bug occurs when generating small maps with rooms close to each other:
 ![wall border bug](images/wallBug01.png)
-- sometimes it happens, that it creates the structure on the player's way:
+- in some cases, structures may block the player's path:
 ![wall border bug](images/structureOnTheWay01.png)
 In some rare edge cases it can generate the dungeon, which can not be explored fully
 - generating map in TFS, requires restarting TFS each time (at least that's what I remember)